satoon101/PluginHelpers/readme.md

 tar -xjf Python-3.4.2.tgz cd Python-3.4.2
             ```

-* Source-engine servers
+* Supported Source-engine servers and games
-    * The guideline on servers is that they need to follow a simple rule.
-        * Each server must have a directory named the exact same as the [GAME_NAME](http://wiki.sourcepython.com/pages/core#GAME_NAME) value for the game.
-        * For instance, Counter-Strike: Source servers are installed in a directory called 'cstrike'.
-So, the hosting directory needs to use that same name.
-        * If your servers are located in **C:\Servers\**, CS:S needs to be installed in **C:\Servers\cstrike\\**.
-        * As a reference, the SteamCMD runscript should have values similar to the following:

-            ```
-            login anonymous
+    * Currently the following servers are supported:
+        * CS:GO server

-            // CS:S
+        * CS:S server
-            force_install_dir ../cstrike/
-            app_update 232330 validate

-            // DOD:S
+        * DOD:S server
-            force_install_dir ../dod/
-            app_update 232290 validate

-            // HL2:DM
+        * HL2:DM server
-            force_install_dir ../hl2mp/
-            app_update 232370 validate

-            // TF2
+        * TF2 server
-            force_install_dir ../tf/
-            app_update 232250 validate
+    * Currently the following games are supported:

-            // CS:GO
+        * CS:GO
-            force_install_dir ../csgo/
-            app_update 740 validate

-            exit
-            ```
+        * CS:S
+        * DOD:S
+        * HL2
+        * HL2:DM
+        * Portal
+        * TF2

 * Source.Python clone
     * Simply use git to clone [Source.Python](https://github.com/Source-Python-Dev-Team/Source.Python).
-    * The Source.Python clone **must** be on the same drive as this repository.
-        * If they are on 2 different drives, hard links can not be created for your plugins.
-        * symlinks (soft links) will work fine for directory linking, but hard links for files will not.
-        * Since the linking of the Source.Python repository to the servers is done with only symlinks, it is not necessary that the servers be on the same drive.
-        * None of this matters on Linux systems.

 <br>
 ## Setup
 The first thing you need to do after cloning the repository is to execute the setup file (.bat for Windows or .sh for Linux).
 After you have done this, several new files will be created in the main directory.
-Those files include the config.ini, which holds configuration values you need to set, and a .pylintrc file which can be used for different pytlint settings when running the **plugin_checker** script.
+Those files include the config.ini, which holds configuration values you need to set, and a .pylintrc file which can be used for different pylint settings when running the **plugin_checker** script.
 A few platform-specific (.bat for Windows or .sh for Linux) files are also created:
 * plugin_checker
 * plugin_creater
 * plugin_linker
 * plugin_releaser
 * prerequisites
-* server_linker
+* sp_linker

 <br>
 ## Configuration